Cells in a human body are of different types based on their structure and function.

 Conductive cells

-Supportive cells: These are the cells that are present as support to adjacent cells.
-Ex: Glial cells in the brain and spinal cord help provide nourishment to the nerve cells and also protect them from shocks and trauma.
+Ex: The Glial cells present in the brain and spinal cord nourishes the nerve cells and protect them from shocks and trauma.

-The special type of cells: These are specialized cells with some crucial functions.
+These are specialized cells with some crucial functions.
 They are

 a) Sperms